PrestaShop/docs/modules/concepts/hooks/list-of-hooks/displayProductExtraContent.md

     protected $expectedInstanceClasses = ['PrestaShop\PrestaShop\Core\Product\ProductExtraContent'];
 ```

-The `ProductExtraContentFinder` will look for modules implementing `displayProductExtraContent` methods, and will expect `ProductExtraContent` entities to be returned.
+The `ProductExtraContentFinder` will look for modules hooked into `displayProductExtraContent`  with the corresponding existing method, and will expect `ProductExtraContent` to be returned.

 ```php
 return (new PrestaShop\PrestaShop\Core\Product\ProductExtraContent())